matrix-org/olm/README.md

 ## Bug reporting

-*However*, please do file bugs against Olm here at https://matrix.org/git/olm/issues, as we don't have anywhere else to track them!
+*However*, please do file bugs against https://github.com/matrix-org/olm/issues, as we don't have anywhere else to track them!